 - 1 teaspoon vanilla

-- In a medium bowl, add the flour, sugar, cocoa, baking powder, and salt.
+- In a medium bowl, add the flour, sugar, cocoa, baking powder, baking soda, and salt.
 Stir with a whisk to combine.

 - Heat a griddle or large frying pan on medium heat.
 Coat with butter or cooking spray.
 Using a large cookie scoop or ½ cup measuring cup, drop batter onto hot griddle of pan.
-(You can use your cookie scoop or measuring cup to spread the batter out a bit.)
 Once you start to see bubbles form and pop in the middle of the pancakes, you can flip them over and cook for an additional 1-2 minutes.
 Remove from pan.
 Repeat process with remaining batter.